Live... in the Still of the Night

 Live...
 In the Still of the Night is a live concert DVD by the band Whitesnake.
 The concert was filmed on 20 October 2004 at the Hammersmith Apollo in London.
-It was released in 2006 featuring most of Whitesnake's biggest hits.
-The limited edition includes a bonus CD with selected songs from the same show.
+It was released regularly on 5 May 2006 featuring the recording of the live performance, behind-the-scene documentary and a photobook.
+The limited "special collector's" edition which was previously released on 7 February 2006 includes a bonus live album CD with ten selected songs from the same show.

+The CD is expected to be re-released in the group's new live boxset Access All Areas: Live in a new LP format on 25 April 2025.

 Reception

 The DVD received positive reviews.
 Bret Adams of AllMusic rated the DVD a 4.5 out of 5, stating that "the band glides along as a tight ensemble more than you think."
-Avi Shaked of Maelstrom webzine gave it a 9 out of 10, noting that "the show holds a real pleasure for Whitesnake fans."

 At the 2006 Classic Rock Roll of Honour Awards ceremony, the DVD won the award for "DVD of the Year."